howset/minishell/JOURNAL.md

 	- added option -g to print the envp.
 The default prints the env_list.
 - tried to make it consistent, perror for failed system calls, custom errors with ft_fprintf.
 - unset: seems working.
+- A new branch h-fork to experiment with forking.
+Deletes h-echo & h-env_exit from the remote to avoid a mess.